Paul was in prison in Rome when he wrote this epistle. The Bible

 prison when he wrote these words, but Paul had peace.
 He knew that somehow it

-Jesus can even give peace at those times.
-We do know what sorrows of calamities
+apart around them, Jesus can even give peace at those times.
+We do not know

 Paul opened this epistle by saying a few things about himself and